• Approach to Pollution Prevention

-Waste, exhaust gas, and wastewater containing toxic substances resulting from business activities pollute the environment and have a major impact on the human body and ecosystems.
-Pollution can also be caused by the use of products and by the disposal of products that are no longer needed.
-In Japan, the discharge of waste and toxic substances increased during its high economic growth period due to the country’s industrialization and economic development, which led to the contamination of the atmosphere, aquatic areas, soil, and underground water, resulting in various problems that impaired the health of the people.
+In general, waste, exhaust gas, and wastewater containing toxic substances, generated through business activities, can pollute the environment and have a major impact on the human body and ecosystems.
+Such pollution can also be caused by the use of products and by the disposal of products that are no longer needed.
+In Japan, the discharge of waste and toxic substances increased during its high economic growth period due to the country’s industrialization and economic development.
+This led to contamination of the atmosphere, water, soil, and groundwater, resulting in various problems that impaired the health of the people.
 Environmental pollution, once it occurs, has a serious impact on local communities and biodiversity, which can only be restored to their original state–if at all–by spending a great deal of time and money.
-We recognize that preventing pollution is an important issue for a company to protect the health and living environment of people.
+We recognize that preventing pollution is an important issue for a company to protect the health and living environment of the people.

-The SHIONOGI Group stipulates in the SHIONOGI Group EHS Policy and the SHIONOGI Group EHS Code of Conduct that we will comply with laws and regulations related to the environment and occupational health and safety, and strive to maintain and improve EHS standards.
-We have established an EHS management system, in which we thoroughly comply with laws and regulations related to air, water, and soil pollution and assess the status of compliance, thereby working to prevent pollution throughout the group.
+The SHIONOGI Group (“SHIONOGI”) stipulates in the SHIONOGI Group EHS Policy and the SHIONOGI Group EHS Code of Conduct that it will comply with laws and regulations related to the environment and occupational health and safety, and strive to maintain and improve EHS standards.
+We have established an EHS management system, in which we thoroughly comply with laws and regulations related to air, water, and soil pollution and assess the status of compliance, and thereby work to prevent pollution throughout the group.

-To prevent air pollution, the SHIONOGI Group strictly observes the regulatory values for NOx, SOx, and particulate matter while reducing SOx generation through fuel conversion from heavy oil, which contains many impurities, to liquefied natural gas.
-To prevent contamination in sewers and public waters by wastewater, we set voluntary criteria for pollutants, which are stricter than those imposed by related laws and regulations, and carry out round-the-clock monitoring with the use of TOC*1 meters and oil content monitoring devices.
-In particular, at the Kanegasaki Plant, the Tokushima Plant, and the Aburahi Research Center, where wastewater is released into rivers, which are public waters, from operating sites, wastewater is treated and purified at the facilities on their premises before it is released into nearby rivers.
+To prevent air pollution, SHIONOGI strictly observes the regulatory values for NOx, SOx, and particulate matter.
+In FY2014, we completed a fuel conversion from heavy oil, which contains many impurities, to liquefied natural gas at the Kanegasaki Plant, thus achieving a significant reduction in SOx emissions.
+Moreover, to prevent contamination in sewers and public waters by wastewater, we set voluntary criteria for pollutants, which are stricter than those imposed by related laws and regulations, and carry out round-the-clock monitoring of wastewater with the use of TOC*1 meters and oil content monitoring devices.
+In particular, at the Kanegasaki Plant, the Tokushima Plant, and the Aburahi Research Center, where wastewater is released into rivers—which are public waters—from operating sites, wastewater is treated and purified at the facilities before it is released into nearby rivers.

-The Kanegasaki Plant, which handles large quantities of chemical substances, sets voluntary criteria for soil and takes measurements periodically.
-It is confirmed that the measurements have constantly been below the applicable environmental criteria.
+The Kanegasaki Plant, which uses large quantities of chemical substances, sets voluntary criteria for soil pollution and takes periodic measurements.
+It has been confirmed that the measurements are consistently below the applicable environmental standard values.

 *1 TOC: Total Organic Carbon